Ferroin/scripts/win-reg/README.md

+# Overview
 This folder contains a couple of files for making specific modifications to the Windows Registry.
 I only have ones to add the changes, not remove them, as I don't usually need to remove them on my systems, and it's not hard to figure out what to change if you look at the files themselves.

-# List of current Files
+# List of current files
 ## disable-fast-boot.reg
 This disables 'Fast Boot' on Windows 8, 8.1, and 10.
 This feature doesn't work on some older hardware (the symptom is that your computer doesn't shut down when you tell it to unless you run 'stop-computer' from an administrative powershell session).
-It can also interfere with multi-boot setups involving OS'es that don't support it (which is everything except the above mentioned Windows versions.
+It can also interfere with multi-boot setups involving OS'es that don't support it (which is everything except the above mentioned Windows versions).

 ## rtc-is-utc.reg
 This makes Windows treat the hardware RTC as if it's set to UTC instead